This is a short post with some links and it’s prompted by the unprecedented run on guns and ammo.

 I’m all for people owning guns and being able to defend themselves but what I don’t want to see is a spike in accidental shootings and then have people blame me for being a “gun nut”.

 Guns are tools and toys.
 Regardless of the reason you bought your gun, you and everyone around you will be a lot happier if you master it to at least a basic level of competence and practice an almost anal level of safety.

 Get help, get familiar with it, practice safety, safety, safety, enjoy the toy aspect of it when you can, and here’s hoping you’ll never have to use it as the capable defense tool it is.

 That’s it.
 This post has ended . . . except for the stuff below.

-Note: if you are not reading this blog post at DisperserTracks.com, know that it has been copied without permission, and likely is being used by someone with nefarious intention, like attracting you to a malware-infested website.
+Note: if you are not reading this blog post at DisperserTracks.com, know that it’s copied without permission, and likely is being used by someone with nefarious intentions, like attracting you to a malware-infested website.
 Could be they also torture small mammals.